MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     REGION=eastus
     ```

-    The next command assigns a named to be used for the resource group that will house all the resources used in this exercise.
-The resource group named assigned to the corresponding variable is `rg-learn-postgresql-ai-$REGION`, where `$REGION` is the location you specified above.
-However, you can change it to any other resource group name of your preference.
+    The following command assigns the name to be used for the resource group that will house all the resources used in this exercise.
+The resource group name assigned to the corresponding variable is `rg-learn-postgresql-ai-$REGION`, where `$REGION` is the location you specified above.
+However, you can change it to any other resource group name that suits your preference.

     ```bash
     RG_NAME=rg-learn-postgresql-ai-$REGION
     ```

-    The final command randomly generates a password to use for the PostgreSQL admin login.
-Make sure you copy it to a safe place so that you can use it later connect to your PostgreSQL flexible server.
+    The final command randomly generates a password for the PostgreSQL admin login.
+Make sure you copy it to a safe place so that you can use it later to connect to your PostgreSQL flexible server.

     ```bash
     a=()